-Frequency may change over time, depending on your test results and health.
+^{}Frequency may change over time, depending on your test results and health.

 Health Insurance.
 Because you have a history of cancer, you will need lifelong follow-up medical care.
 Therefore, it is very important to maintain your health insurance.
 If possible, do not allow there to be gaps in your coverage.
+The Affordable Care Act (ACA) requires plans that cover dependent children to make the coverage available until the child reaches the age of 26.
+Both married and unmarried children qualify for this coverage.

 Visit www.LLS.org/booklets to view Cancer and Your Finances for information on the types of health insurance and budgeting.

 As soon as you schedule an appointment, record the appointment in the calendar on your mobile phone.
 Ask your provider's office to confirm your preferred method of communication for reminders.
 If you have tests scheduled, ask what you need to do to prepare, if anything, such as not eating before the test.